kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/project/instructions.md

   points: 6
   level: hard
   Offer the user the ability to upload his avatar in the form of an image (eg png, svg, ...).
 Ideally, the form must support drag and drop, filter the file type and restrict the file size.
-  Images can be saved in different ways (clouds, locally files, database)
+  Images can be saved in different ways (clouds, locally files, database) but you will have 6 points only if you do the best scalable features

 ## Bonus ideas